nvt-ak/quill-upload/README.md

-Want to show me some ❤️ for the hard work I do on this gem?
+Want to show me some ❤️ for the hard work I do on this library?
 You can use the following PayPal link: [https://paypal.me/nvtit93](https://paypal.me/nvtit93).
 Any amount is welcome and let me tell you it feels good to be appreciated.
 Even a dollar makes me super excited about all of this.

 # quill-upload